Csaba Molnár: Political career

 Molnár was a part of Gyurcsány's inner circle in the Hungarian Socialist Party (MSZP).
 As a result, he joined Democratic Coalition Platform founded by the former prime minister and became its deputy chairman.
 When the platform split from the Socialists on 22 October 2011 he joined to newly formed party and left the MSZP and its parliamentary group.
 He was appointed leader of the parliamentary group, however according to the decision of the Constitutional and Procedural Committee, the Democratic Coalition could not form an own parliamentary group because of the parliamentary house rules.
 Molnár was elected one of the four deputy chairmen of the Democratic Coalition on 6 November 2011.

 He participated in a week-long hunger strike, along with three other members of the Democratic Coalition (party leader Gyurcsány, Péter Niedermüller and István Kolber) which started in Kossuth tér on 9 September 2012.
 The demonstration, called Seven Days for Free Elections, was a protest against the proposed voter registration plan by ruling party Fidesz.

 Member of the European Parliament, 2014–present

 Molnár was elected to the European Parliament during the 2014 European election.
-He has since been serving on the Committee on Industry, Research and Energy.
+He is a member of the Committee on Economic and Monetary Affairs and a substitute member of the Committee on Industry, Research and Energy.
 In this capacity, he is his parliamentary group's shadow rapporteur on renewable energy.

 In addition to his committee assignments, Molnár is a member of the parliament's delegation for relations with the countries of Southeast Asia and the Association of Southeast Asian Nations (ASEAN).